Abstract

 As shown in Fig. 5, the first natural frequency of the slip model is 32 Hz, which is associated with the ‘rigid’ mode.
 The rigid mode has pure rotational motions of both gears.
 The 3rd and 5th modes have pure translational motions of Gear1 and Gear2, respectively.
 The 2nd, 4th and 6th modes have combined motions of the translation and rotation.

 The first natural frequency of the stick model, as shown in Fig. 6, is approximately equal to the first natural frequency of the slip model.
 However, these two modes are very different in their corresponding modal shapes.
 There are similar differences between the second mode, and between the 4th mode of the slip model and the 3rd mode of the stick model.
-In the stick state, these two gears are bonded in the x direction.
-Therefore, there are no relative displacements between x1 and x2 in any of the modal shapes of the stick model.
+In the stick state, these two gears are bonded in the direction.
+Therefore, there are no relative displacements between and in any of the modal shapes of the stick model.
 And, in the stick model, there is no corresponding mode to the 3rd and 5th modes of the slip model.
 The results of modal analysis, reveal that the stick effect has a dramatic influence on both natural frequencies and modal shapes.

 Fig. 6Modal shapes and natural frequencies of stick model